MathewHDYT/OneShare/_docs/notes/cybersecurity/shadow_it.md

 ![AWS](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/aws.png)

 `AWS` divides its infrastructure into Regions, mostly independent clusters of datacenters.
 Within each region are `availability zones` (`AZ`).
-Each `AZ` in a region leverages seperate power grids and usually are located in different flood plains.
+Each `AZ` in a region leverages separate power grids and usually are located in different flood plains.
-This redundancy allows you to esablish highly resilient architectures to withstand significant weather or gelogical event, or mroe frequently, hardware or facility failures.
+This redundancy allows you to establish highly resilient architectures to withstand significant weather or geological event, or more frequently, hardware or facility failures.

-Because regions are independent, you will get differnt answers to question depeding on the region you are querying.
+Because regions are independent, you will get different answers to question depending on the region you are querying.
 You can specify a region with the `--region` option.

 ### Amazon S3:

 Amazon S3 (`Simple Storage Service`) is their hosted object storage service.
-`Objects` are stored in Buckets, meaning key-value stores with the Object key being a full pathname for a file and the value being the contents of the file.
+`Objects` are stored in Buckets, meaning key-value stores with the Object key being a full path name for a file and the value being the contents of the file.
-S3 is a publicly hosted service, it doesn't exist behind a corporate firewall, making it convienint for hosting public content.
+S3 is a publicly hosted service, it doesn't exist behind a corporate firewall, making it convenient for hosting public content.

 AWS Buckets use a global namespace.
 Only one AWS customer can create a bucket named `bestfesivalcompany-images`.

 ### Discovering Bucket Names:

-One of the easiest ways to discover bucketsis when a company embeds content hosted in S3 on their website. **Images**, **PDFs**, etc., can all be hosted cheaply in S3 and linked from another site.
+One of the easiest ways to discover buckets is when a company embeds content hosted in S3 on their website. **Images**, **PDFs**, etc., can all be hosted cheaply in S3 and linked from another site.

 These links will look like this: